Title - Research Guide

 Border

-Although this page was originally written as a brief guide to researching the service records of men from the Accrington, Sheffield and Barnsley Pals battalions, much of it is relevant to WW1 army service records in general.
+Although this page was originally written as a brief guide to researching the service records of men from the Accrington, Sheffield and Barnsley Pals battalions, it is mostly relevant to WW1 army service records in general.

 Starting Out | Survived the War? | Died in the War? | Further Sources | Useful Addresses